Pager07/chainchat-site/aboutme.md

 Furthermore, to forestall the application of duplicate operations, a guard clause is employed to verify if an operation has been executed before processing it.

 With these pivotal components in place, an application integrates a custom-built CRDT alongside the Version Vector to ensure document replicas converge seamlessly.
-The Messenger module manages the transmission of WebRTC messages, while the Editor empowers users to engage with their local document copies.
+The `Broadcast` module manages the transmission of WebRTC messages, while the Editor empowers users to engage with their local document copies.

 In essence, the architecture heralds a peer-to-peer, real-time collaborative text editor, fostering direct message exchange among users and cultivating a secure and private collaboration environment.